wohaco/despace/venus.md

 **Orbiter:**

-   1. Heat reflecting issues on the Venus orbit H < 700 km.
+   1. Heat reflecting issues on the Venus orbit H ≤ 700 km.
-   1. Commonly spacecraft for Venus and [Mars](mars.md) can be almost the same.
+   1. Commonly SC for Venus & [Mars](mars.md) can be almost the same.

 **Lander:**